Tommy Alverson

-Tommy Alverson (June 10, 1950 – November 14, 2024) was an American Texas Country musician from Itasca, Texas.
+Tommy Alverson (June 10, 1952 – November 14, 2024) was an American Texas Country musician born in Itasca, Texas.
+He grew up mostly in Stephenville, Texas and later relocated to Fort Worth, Texas as his career progressed.
+Alverson has shared the stage with Texas musicians Willie Nelson, Johnny Bush, Johnny Gimble, Jerry Jeff Walker, Clay Blaker, Gary P. Nunn, Ray Wylie Hubbard, Radney Foster, and Steven Fromholz, as well as Robert Earl Keen, Pat Green, Charlie Robison, Dale Watson, and singer/songwriter Jim Lauderdale.
+Alverson is also credited with the founding of Alverson's Texas Music Family Gathering and the cowriting of his book, “My Way or The Highway” with author Randall Callison.

+Biography

+Alverson was born in Itasca, Texas, on June 10, 1952.
 He attended and played varsity football at Itasca High School with Austin's Sam Baker (then known as Dick Baker).
-During junior college, he played guitar with James Hand, and later produced Hand's first album.
+During junior college, he began playing guitar with James Hand, and later produced Hand's first album.
+After college, He was married to Amy Alverson, and had several children.
+Amy was a large contributor to his career, helping with management and booking.

-Alverson shared the stage with Texas musicians Willie Nelson, Johnny Bush, Johnny Gimble, Jerry Jeff Walker, Clay Blaker, Gary P. Nunn, Ray Wylie Hubbard, Radney Foster, and Steven Fromholz, as well as Robert Earl Keen, Pat Green, Charlie Robison, Dale Watson, and singer/songwriter Jim Lauderdale.

-Biography

-Alverson was born in Itasca, Texas, on June 10, 1950.
-His regular bandmates were son Justin on lead guitar, Ray Austin on steel and Dobro, Ron Thompson on drums, Jerry Abrams on bass, and Thurston Selby and Heather Woodruff on fiddle.
-His new band consists of Ray Austin, Eric Holmes on drums, Justin Lightfoot on bass and vocals, Thurston Selby on fiddle and vocals, and Justin Alverson on guitar and vocals.
-Alverson and the band were picked along with 19 other acts, for the Miller Lite True to Texas campaign in 2000.
-Alverson has been featured in radio and TV commercials for Dairy Queen, Miller Lite, and Texana Grill.
-Alverson was also voted The Terry Award's Entertainer Of The Year in 2000.
+His original bandmates were son Justin Alverson on lead guitar, Ray Austin on steel and Dobro, Ron Thompson on drums, Jerry Abrams on bass, and Thurston Selby and Heather Woodruff on fiddle.
+His later traveling band consisted of Ray Austin playing pedal steel, Eric Holmes on drums, Justin Lightfoot on bass and vocals, Thurston Selby on fiddle and vocals, and Justin Alverson on guitar and vocals.